Rasimilian/CERN-beamline-design/README.md

 # CERN-beamline-design

 A program to design a beamline and to simulate beam motion.
+The beamline is a part of the MC40 Cyclotron Facility at the university of Birmingham.

 SimulationMadx is a Jupyter file.
 It uses 3 files with structures.
 Files with structures: